 Re-establish family routines as quickly as possible after a relapse or hospitalization.
 Stay in touch with family members and ask for their assistance.
 Keep your friendship circle as intact as possible.
 Stigma comes in many forms.
 Social support is important for everyone.

-They make the symptoms worse and can provoke a relapse.
+Street drugs and alcohol make the symptoms worse and can provoke a relapse.